endeavorcomm/le-cms/setup-cert-mgmt-system.md

 Login to your webserver(s) as a user with sudo privileges

-Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms)
+Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

 Change the !#/bin/bash line at the top of all scripts to whatever the path is to your bash.
-To find out, type 'which bash' in the CLI.
+To find out, type 'which bash' in the CLI

-If you didn't clone the repo, copy deploy-site.sh to the home directory of a user with sudo privileges, on your webserver(s).
-Otherwise:
+If you cloned the repo, copy deploy-site.sh to your user's home directory

     cp le-cms/deploy-site.sh ../